-Our 6th Annual world-renowned Neuroscience virtual conference is now available On Demand!
+Labroots is excited to present the 6th annual event in the Neuroscience Virtual Event Series.
 Neuroscience 2018 aims to explore the mechanisms of neural function from the molecular to the network level in health and disease.
 World renowned experts and thought leaders discussed the dynamics of brain function at various levels of consciousness, the mechanisms of functional networks and their modulation, and neuronal plasticity in recovery, as well as therapeutic approaches for symptomological amelioration.

 Speakers included Harvard professors Dr. Jeremy D. Schmahmann, Dr. Emery Brown, and Dr. Larry Benowitz; Albert Einstein College of Medicine professor and chairman Emad Eskander, Stanford professor Dr. Natalie Rasgon, USC professor Dr. Terence D. Sanger; and Federal University of Pernambuco professor Dr. Mauro Copelli.